 I hope to visit the Chantaboon Waterfront community again and explore this place of contradictions and stories at leisure!

 Leaving you all with some more captures of the Chantaburi province and Chantaboon Waterfront Community…

-Hope you liked this photo tour of Chantaboon waterfront community.
+I hope you liked this photo tour of the Chantaboon waterfront community in Chanthaburi, Thailand.
 Do leave your valuable comments 🙂

 Pin this article for a later read

-Disclaimer: My visit to Chantaboon Waterfront community was made possible by TAT Delhi and Amazing Thailand through a Media Trip.
+Disclaimer: My visit to the Chantaboon Waterfront community in Chanthaburi was made possible by TAT Delhi and Amazing Thailand through a Media Trip.
 However, the views expressed in this article are solely mine.
-I have tried to share authentic information gathered through research, interactions with locals and my tourist guide, to the best of my knowledge.
+I have tried to share authentic information gathered through research, interactions with locals, and my tourist guide, to the best of my knowledge.